liimaorg/liimactl/README.md

 git tag -a v0.0.2 -m "Liimactl release v0.0.2" git push origin v0.0.2
 ```
-Travis-ci will then build the tag, create a new release on the github page and upload the binaries (win, mac, linux).
-After that you can add release notes and publish the release.
+GitHub will then build the tag, create a new release on the github page and upload the binaries (win, mac, linux).
+After that you can add release notes to the release in GitHub.